Lehifebo/2D_Line_Circular_Extrusion/README.md

 Andrei Bîgiu

 ## Description
-Submission for the famous Computer Graphics Contest.
-To open the application, please consult the _INSTALL.md_ file
+Winning submission for the [Computer Graphics](https://ocasys.rug.nl/current/catalog/course/WBCS019-05) Contest at the University Of Groningen, 2024 edition.
+You can see the submission displayed in the [Hall of Fame](https://www.cs.rug.nl/svcg/Teaching/ComputerGraphicsResults) of the contest.

 The application is extruding and revolving a 2D line provided by the user, into a 3D object that can be rotated and scaled.

-It was built using the user interface provided for OpenGL Lab 1.
+To open and run the application, please consult the _INSTALL.md_ file
 ## Usage
 The user can interact with multiple items of the application:
 ### Transformation menu